SONENDRASHARMA/eb04_yash_conduction_experiment_on_composite_wall/storyboard/README.md

 6. From the bar showing Fourires law of conduction, user will Calculate the thermal conductivities of mild steel, bakelite, wood and verify Fouriers law of conduction

 ##### 2.4 Set Challenges and Questions/Complexity/Variations in Questions:
 <b>Question 1</b>: A furnace is providing with an insulating refractory lining.
 The overall thermal conductivity of the material is 0.03 W/mK.
 The thickness of the lining is 100 mm.
 The inner and the outer temperature are 250 degree Celsius and 50 degree Celsius, respectively.
-The heat loss to the surrounding will be.
+The heat loss to the surrounding will be.<br>
 (a)	   30 J/m2/s<br>
 (b)    60 J/m2/s<br>
 (c)	<b>60 J/s</b><br>
 (d)	   30 J/s<br>

 <b>Question 2</b>: Heat is conducted through a 10 cm thick wall at the rate of 30 W/m2 when the temperature difference across the wall is 10 degree Celsius.
-What is the thermal conductivity of the wall?
+What is the thermal conductivity of the wall?<br>
 (a)	   0.03 W/mK<br>
 (b) <b>0.3 W/mK</b><br>
 (c)    3.0 W/mK<br>
 (d)    30.0 W/mK<br>

 <b>Question-3</b> A wall thickness 0.6 m has a normal area 1.5 m2 and is made up of material of thermal conductivity 0.4 W/mK.
 The temperature on the  two sides are 800 degree Celsius and 100 degree Celsius.
-What is the thermal resistance of the wall?
+What is the thermal resistance of the wall?<br>
 (a)	   1 W/K<br>
 (b)	   1.8 W/K<br>
 (c) <b>1K/W</b><br>
 (d)    1.8W/K <br>
-<b>Question-4</b> A plane wall is 20 cm thick with an area of 1 m2. and has a thermal conductivity of 0.5W/mK.A temperature difference of 100oC is imposed across it. the heat flow is at
+<b>Question-4</b> A plane wall is 20 cm thick with an area of 1 m2. and has a thermal conductivity of 0.5W/mK.A temperature difference of 100oC is imposed across it. the heat flow is at<br>
 	   150W<br>
 	   180W<br>
 	   220W<br>
 	<b>250W</b><br>

-<b>Question-5</b> Which of the following law of thermodynamics is responsible for heat transfer
+<b>Question-5</b> Which of the following law of thermodynamics is responsible for heat transfer<br>
 •	   Zeroth Law<br>
 •	   First Law of thermodynamics<br>
 •	<b>Second law of thermodynamics</b><br>